-The stronger assumptions of this lemma rule out things like the possibility that the full-information optimal contract is non-contingent due to some kind of boundary or discontinuity, or that there are really no risk-sharing benefits.
-In the examples we have constructed, these issues do not arise except in pathological cases, and the full-information optimal contract is indeed better than the non-contingent contract for almost all θ in the support of μ_0 .
-This sets up the "puzzle" in our model: can the non-contingent equilibrium exist even though the best equilibrium is ex-ante strictly Pareto-superior?
-Our main result answers this question in the affirmative:

-Proposition 3.
-Under assumptions 1, 2, 3, and 4, there exists a symmetric pure-strategy equilibrium in which $s(\theta) = s^$.
+The stronger assumptions of this lemma rule out things such as the possibility that the fullinformation optimal contract is non-contingent due to some kind of boundary or discontinuity, or that there are really no risk-sharing benefits.
+In the examples we have constructed, these issues do not arise except in pathological cases and the full-information optimal contract is indeed better than the non-contingent contract for almost all $\theta$ in the support of $\mu_0$ .
+This sets up the following "puzzle" in our model: can the non-contingent equilibrium exist even though the best equilibrium is ex-ante strictly Pareto-superior?
+Our main result answers this question in the affirmative: Proposition 3.
+Under Assumptions 1, 2, 3, and 4, there exists a symmetric pure-strategy equilibrium in which $s(\theta) = s^$ .

 Proof.
 See the appendix, section B.5.
-The proof relies on results from Meyer and Strulovici [2015]. \Box
+The proof relies on results from Meyer and Strulovici (2015). $\Box$

 This proposition establishes that the assumptions given above are sufficient for the existence of a non-contingent equilibrium.
-Intuitively, if it is not efficient for the borrower to insure the lender, the deviations necessary to separate from the uninformative type are never welfare-improving.
+Intuitively, if it is not efficient for the borrower to insure the lender, then the deviations necessary to separate from the uninformative type are never welfare-improving.
 Our conditions are designed to ensure that this is the case.

 Having presented the main result, we briefly comment on the importance of each of our assumptions.
-Assumption 1 ensures that both the full-information optimal contract and the noncontingent optimal contract are feasible from a participation constraint perspective.
+Assumption 1 ensures that both the full-information optimal contract and the non-contingent optimal contract are feasible from a participation constraint perspective.
 However, because the full-information optimal contract can strictly Pareto-dominate the non-contingent contract for many types, under an alternative assumption it is possible to have the full-information optimal contract feasible for some types, while the non-contingent contract is infeasible.
 In this case, there could not be a non-contingent equilibrium.
-However, the proof of proposition 3 could be adapted to prove that a "no trade" equilibrium exists in this case, despite the possibility of gains from trade for some types.
+However, the proof of Proposition 3 could be adapted to prove that a "no trade" equilibrium exists in this case, despite the possibility of gains from trade for some types.

 Assumption 2, lender risk-aversion with respect to promises, is essential to the result.
-If the lender were risk-seeking with respect to promises while the borrower remained risk-averse with respect to promises, lenders with a more accurate index could separate from the uninformative type by paying higher prices to provide insurance.
+If the lender were risk-seeking with respect to promises while the borrower remained risk-averse with respect to promises, then lenders with a more accurate index could separate from the uninformative type by paying higher prices to provide insurance.
 Assumption 3, which implies that it is efficient for the lender to insure the borrower and not vice versa, is essential for similar reasons.
-If it were instead optimal for the lender to purchase insurance from the borrower, a lender with a more accurate index could separate for insurance.18
+If it were instead optimal for the lender to purchase insurance from the borrower, then a lender with a more accurate index could separate from the uninformative type by paying a high price for insurance.

 Assumption 4 is essential to rule out non-monotone (in z) security designs.
-If the security were required to be monotone in z (but allowed to be either increasing or decreasing), the possibility of the uninformative type θ_0 would be sufficient to generate the non-contingent equilibrium.
-Using non-monotone securities potentially allows a lender to purchase insurance over some subset of Z at a high price, separating from the uninformative type, while providing insurance over another subset of Z, perhaps generating enough gains from trade to make such a deviation worthwhile.
+If the security were required to be monotone in z (but allowed to be either increasing or decreasing), then the possibility of the uninformative type $\theta_0$ would be sufficient to generate the non-contingent equilibrium.
+Using non-monotone securities potentially allows a lender to purchase insurance over some subset of Z at a high price, separating from the uninformative type, while providing insurance over another subset of Z. This would perhaps generate enough gains from trade to make such a deviation worthwhile.
 The richness of the type space allows the borrower to be suspicious of such an offer, thinking that the index is likely to work well over the subset of Z for which the lender is buying insurance but poorly over the subset for which the borrower is buying insurance.